Bulldogs and Mustangs split close games

-The Gordon-Rushville Mustangs traveled to Gering Friday to take on the Bulldogs in a boys and girls double header.
-The Mustang girls won 41-35, while the boys game came down to the wire with the final score 47-43 for the Bulldogs.
+The Gordon-Rushville Mustangs traveled to Gering Friday, Jan.
+13, to take on the Bulldogs in a double header.
+The Mustang girls won 41-35, while the boys game came down to the wire with the final score 47-43 in favor of the Bulldogs.

 The girls game started with a defense-oriented first quarter for both teams.
 The Mustangs led 8-5 at the end of the quarter.